MicrosoftDocs/azure-docs-powershell/azps-9.2.0/Az.LabServices/Remove-AzLabServicesLabPlan.md

 Operation to delete a Lab Plan resource.
 Deleting a lab plan does not delete labs associated with a lab plan, nor does it delete shared images added to a gallery via the lab plan permission container.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.labservices/remove-azlabserviceslabplan) for up-to-date information.

 ## SYNTAX

 ### Delete (Default)